lakshmankumar12/general_reading_notes/kubernetes.md

 ## Deployment / ReplicaSet

 * Resource object that defines how pods should be started
+* Helps in the self-healing goal of kubernetes
 * A deployment is a collection of replica-sets
 * When you update a image, the current replica-sets are replaced with new ones.